nostrumbiodiscovery/pele_platform/docs/cookbook.rst

 Launch PelePlop gui
 --------------------

-The most simple way to use PelePlop is throught the GUI.
+The most simple way to use PelePlop is through the graphical user interface.
 Simply run:

         $ python gui.py

+Once inside:

 - Run PlopRotTemp to only parametrize the ligand
-- Run PelePlop to run PlopRotTemp and Pele.
+- Run PelePlop to run PlopRotTemp and Pele together.

 Run from the command line
 -------------------------